BrewBlox/brewblox-documentation/docs/user/ferment_guide.md

 They will not be turned on by the system.
 If they were on, they will be turned off.

-**Constant fridge temperature** switches PID control to monitor your fridge temperature.
+**Manage fridge temperature** switches PID control to monitor your fridge temperature.
 Your PID settings will be adjusted.
 This does not automatically enable control.

-**Constant beer temperature** switches PID control to monitor your beer temperature.
+**Manage beer temperature** switches PID control to monitor your beer temperature.
 Your PID settings will be adjusted.
 This does not automatically enable control.

-**Start profile** enables the *Setpoint Profile*.
+**Enable profile** enables the *Setpoint Profile*.
 This block will automatically adjust your setpoint setting to follow the configured profile. (more on this below)

 **Disable profile** disables the *Setpoint Profile* block.
 You can now manually edit the setpoint setting again, and the setting will not change over time.